catalinpit/hashnode/ckzv0vxkd0fkfd4s1etqchc0o.md

 ## VS Code Settings

 Earlier, you saw that some themes require special fonts.
-Even though you set the font for iTerm2, they will not work in VS Code.
+Even though you set the font for iTerm2, it will not work in VS Code.

 That means you need to add the font manually in VS Code's settings.
 Open the `settings.json` file by pressing CMD + Shift + P.